giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/README.md

 * `top_flange`;
 * `web`.

-The geometry and material are defined once in CSF and are then reused throughout the structural analysis.

-## CUF: the structural approximation

-**CUF (Carrera Unified Formulation)** uses the physical information supplied by CSF to construct and solve the structural model.
+**CUF (Carrera Unified Formulation)** uses this physical description to construct the structural approximation and solve for the displacement field.

-CUF does not redefine the beam geometry.
+CUF does not redefine the geometry.
+It queries CSF during the analysis and approximates displacement:

-Instead, during the analysis it obtains the current geometry and material directly from the CSF model and uses them to evaluate the structural equations.

-Its role is to define how the displacement field is represented:

 * over the cross-section;
 * along the beam axis.

-The overall logic is therefore
+The basic logic is therefore:

 **CSF physical model → CUF approximation → structural solution**

-or, more directly:

-* **CSF answers: what beam exists here?**
-* **CUF answers: how do we approximate its displacement field?**
+## Main ingredients of the analysis

+A complete CSF-CUF analysis combines four elements.

+### 1. Physical model

+The CSF model defines geometry and material once and makes them available to all structural analyses.

+### 2. Structural problem

-## The structural problem
+The structural problem defines:

-Geometry and material alone do not define an analysis.

-The beam must also be given:

-* boundary conditions;
-* applied loads;
+* loads;
-* the physical regions on which those loads act;
+* where they act;
-* the longitudinal variation of the loads.
+* their variation along the beam;

-These ingredients form the **structural problem**.
+* boundary conditions.

-This tutorial considers two problems:
+This tutorial considers **bending** and **torsion**.

-* **bending**;
-* **torsion**.

-For bending, a surface traction acts on a physical surface associated with the `web` polygon.
+For bending, a surface traction acts on a physical surface associated with the `web`.

 For torsion, opposite loads act along trajectories obtained from the changing CSF geometry.

-Both problems operate on the same CSF beam.

-Only the structural loading conditions change.

-The current framework already provides predefined problem adapters for several static loading cases, including:

-* surface half-wave loading;
-* uniform surface loading;
-* torsional half-wave loading;
-* uniform torsional loading;
-* the predefined bending/torsion half-wave problem used for the original CUF validation cases.

-The examples in this tutorial use the half-wave surface-loading problem for bending and the half-wave torsional problem for torsion.

-These predefined problems are provided for convenience.
-Additional loads, boundary conditions, and complete structural problems can be introduced through the same adapter architecture.
+The framework already provides predefined adapters for half-wave and uniform surface and torsional loading, as well as the original bending/torsion validation problem.
+Additional problems can be introduced through the same adapter architecture.

-## The CUF transverse expansion
+### 3. CUF transverse expansion

-A beam model must represent displacement not only along the beam axis, but also over the cross-section.

-CUF represents this transverse variation through a **transverse expansion**.

-The expansion is a set of mathematical functions used to approximate the displacement field over the physical cross-section supplied by CSF.
+The displacement field over the cross-section is represented through a **transverse expansion**.

-This distinction is fundamental:
+The distinction is important:

-* **CSF defines the physical shape of the T-section;**
+* **CSF defines the physical shape;**
-* **the CUF expansion defines the mathematical approximation over that shape.**
+* **CUF defines the displacement approximation over that shape.**

-Changing the CUF expansion therefore does not change the geometry of the beam.

-It changes only the way the displacement field is represented.

-The order of the expansion controls the richness of this transverse approximation.

-The package currently provides several expansion families:
+The package currently provides:

 * `scaled_lagrange`
 * `scaled_lagrange_q1`